Local Selectivity of Orders in Central Simple Algebras

 \begin{proof} It is enough to show that every maximal order in $B$ admits an embedding of $\O_L$.
-We suppose that $\R$ is our fixed maximal order containing $\O_L$.
-That $B_\nu$ is a division algebra means $\R_\nu$ is the unique maximal order in $B_\nu$, whose normalizer is all of $B_\nu^\times$ and so $K_\nu^\times \subset H_\R$.
-As we have seen this implies that $\nu$ splits completely in the class field $K(\R)$, and hence also in $L_0 = K(\R)\cap L$.
+Since $B_\nu$ is a division algebra, there is a unique maximal order $\R_\nu$ in $B_\nu$ whose normalizer is all of $B_\nu^\times$ and so $K_\nu^\times$, the norm of the normalizer, is contained in $H_\R$.
+This means that that $\nu$ splits completely in the class field $K(\R)$, hence also in $L_0 = K(\R)\cap L$.